plantbreeding/BrAPI/Specification/BrAPI-Phenotyping/Methods/README.md

 ### Post - /methods [POST /brapi/v2/methods]

-Create a new method object in the database
+Create new method objects in the database

 **Request Fields**